RafaelMostert/lofar_frcnn_prepro/README.md

 Running the bash-scripts in the create_dataset_scripts directory will sequentially run four scripts:

-1. imaging_scripts/multi_field_decision_tree.py
+1. imaging_scripts/make_cutout_objects.py
 2. imaging_scripts/make_cutout_frcnn.py
 3. labeling_scripts/labeler_rotation.py
 4. labeling_scripts/create_and_populate_initial_dataset_rotation.py

-multi_field_decision_tree.py:
+make_cutout_objects.py:
-Gets a number of observing pointings to process through a bash script in ../create_datasets It filters these sources through a flowchart replicated from Williams et al. 2019.
-It turns the resulting sources into a list of cutout_object class objects (see ../lib/cutout_object.py)
+Checks which observed pointings are available and also listed in the initial source catalogue and then turns these sources within that observed pointing into a list of cutout_object class objects (see ../lib/cutout_object.py)

 make_cutout_frcnn.py: